Bob Waters, personification of the PC Spirit

 According to the Los Angeles Times (5/31/1989), Waters “is remembered in California as one of the National Football League’s three original shotgun formation quarterbacks.
 Waters, in fact, threw the first touchdown pass ever from a shotgun formation.
 That was in November, 1960, when, in a 30-22 upset, the San Francisco 49ers beat the Baltimore Colts.”
 The Colts had won the two previous NFL championships.

-In looking through his file in the Archives, I noticed his response on an Alumni form he filled out in June of 1984 to the question: “What was the most positive aspect of your PC Experience?”
-His response was simply put: “Football.”
-While he is certainly remembered at PC and elsewhere for his skill as a football player, he is remembered even more for his sportsmanship, his integrity, and his courage.
+In looking through his file in the Archives, I noticed his response to a question on an Alumni form he filled out in June of 1984: “What was the most positive aspect of your PC Experience?”
+His response was simply: “Football.”
+While he is certainly remembered at PC and elsewhere for his skill as a football player and coach, he is remembered even more for his sportsmanship, his integrity, and his courage.